filipejosilva/tournament_app/README.md

 - Deploy the application to tomcat by using this command "mvn tomcat7:deploy";

-- Open your local server.
-If you use VS Code you can use the plugin Live Server;

-- Open your browser type the server url and enjoy!
+- Open your browser type the server url for tomcat7 is "http://localhost:8080/" and enjoy!

 ## Bugs